Tinsel Town (TV series): Cast

+Series Re-Runs

 The series aired again on BBC Choice in 2001 and then BBC Two in 2002.
-The first series was released on VHS, but neither has been repeated by the BBC since.
-Rights to both series were acquired by Rapture TV, who are at least theoretically Scottish-owned, and began airing in May 2006.
+Series One was released in the UK on VHS, but neither series has been repeated by the BBC since.

+The rights to both series were then acquired by dance channel Rapture TV, who are at least theoretically Scottish-owned, and began airing in May 2006.
 This is one of the first times that a BBC series has been sold to a free-to-air broadcaster, or been shown FTA other than on the BBC itself.

+Soundtrack

+The Tinsel Town soundtrack was released in 2000 on a 2 x CD by BBC Music and features music by artists including; Basement Jaxx, Fatboy Slim, Chemical Brothers, Moloko and Primal Scream.
+As well as the main title song 'Tinsel Town' by Blue Nile.

 The shows effective "theme song" is "Out of Control" by the Chemical Brothers and Bernard Sumner, which plays through the majority of in-club sequences as well as other times in the show.

-However, the actual opening and closing theme is a remix of "Tinseltown in the Rain" by Scottish band The Blue Nile.
+However, the actual opening and closing theme is a remix of "Tinseltown in the Rain" by Scottish band The Blue Nile which was specially produced by them for the TV show.